mmarini/search_app/README.md

 - specifies a belongs_to method which:
   - performs the database lookup to return associated parent objects in a parent-child relationship

-Moving these into a separate module had the benefit of moving any database implementation items out of the models themselves, so I could then move that module to the database directory
+Moving these into a separate module also had the benefit of moving any database implementation items out of the models themselves, so I could then move that module to the database directory

 ## Importer
-The importer takes a file name and parses the contents to initialize instances of the models
+The importer takes a file name and parses the contents to initialize instances of the models.
+It also takes in a block so we can perform actions on the objects as they are created